jc4p/fc-persona-frame/README.md

 - **"Not in frame context"**: The app must be opened within a Farcaster client
 - **API errors**: Check your environment variables are set correctly
-- **Share button fails**: R2 configuration is optional; sharing requires all R2 variables
+- **Share button fails**: R2 configuration is optional; sharing works without R2 but won't include custom images
 - **No user data**: Ensure the FID exists and Neynar API key is valid